catseye/Chrysoberyl/article/HTML5 Installations.md

 *   launch-command: launch({ container: document.getElementById('installation'), initialOption: "hello.emmental" });
 *   inline-description: right
 *   online @ [catseye.tc](https://catseye.tc/ix/Emmental)

-This is a web-based interpreter for the esoteric programming language [Emmental][].

 Technically, it is `Emmental.hs` (the reference implementation of Emmental, written in [Haskell][]) compiled to [Javascript][]